FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 To understand how red light therapy benefits sleep [3], it is first necessary to understand what sleep is and how it works.
 When you stop and think about it, the idea of sleep can seem quite strange.
 We sleep every day, spending about one-third to one-fourth of our lives in a semi-conscious state, unaware of most changes in our surroundings.

 During sleep, we enter an altered state of consciousness, with most of our sensory functions inhibited.
-Most muscle activity is suppressed and almost all voluntary muscles are completely inhibited, creating a form of paralysis that only lasts during sleep.
-During sleep, the mental imagery called dreams occur.
-These often take the form of a story with an often unusual narrative and can appear real at the time.
+Most muscle activity is suppressed, and almost all voluntary muscles are completely inhibited, creating a form of paralysis that only lasts during sleep.
+During sleep, the mental imagery called dreams occurs.
+These often take the form of a story, often with an unusual narrative, and can appear real at the time.

 There is still much about sleep that is not fully understood, but medical researchers do know that sleep is essential to good physical, cognitive, and emotional health.
 Sleep deprivation can lead to many negative health consequences, and getting less than the recommended 7-9 hours of sleep each night can lead to health problems over time.